Designing Capstone Experiences

-Starting with the graduating class of 2025, all Stanford undergraduates will be required to complete a capstone project as part of their major.
-For more information about the capstone requirement, see capstone.stanford.edu.
+Starting with the graduating class of 2025, all Stanford undergraduates are required to complete a capstone project as part of their major (see capstone.stanford.edu).

 - Articulating student learning goals for the capstone project

 - Drafting a capstone curriculum aligned with capstone learning goals and the major curriculum

 - Integrating research-based practices into the capstone curriculum

 - Evaluating capstone design to ensure equity and inclusion for all majors